vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

    In this case, we noted above that three join filters have been created and applied to the scan of the LINEORDER table, one for the join to DATE_DIM table, one for the join to the PART table, and one for the join to the SUPPLIER table.
 How is Oracle able to apply three join filters when the join order would imply that the LINEORDER is accessed before the SUPPLER table?

    This is where Oracle’s 30 plus years of database innovation kick in.
 By embedding the column store into Oracle Database we can take advantage of all of the optimizations that have been added to the database.
-In this case, the Optimizer has switched from its typically left deep tree to create a right deep tree using an optimization called ‘swap_join_inputs’. *Your instructor can explain ‘swap_join_inputs’ in more depth should you wish to know more.
-What this means for the IM column store is that we are able to generate multiple Bloom filters before we scan the necessary columns for the fact table, meaning we are able to benefit by eliminating rows during the scan rather than waiting for the join to do it.*
+In this case, the Optimizer has switched from its typically left deep tree to create a right deep tree using an optimization called ‘swap\_join\_inputs’.

 ## Step 4: In-Memory Join Group